mayank-17/Project-Hadoop/README.md

 Part 5: Twitter’s Top 10 popular Hashtag Streaming per second using Apache Spark
            Objective: to find the Top 10 popular Hashtag on Twitter and perform Web Scraping using Spark & Scala to stream the data on per second basis.

+### To view the Project please download MiniProjectHadoop.pdf file